Isaiahfeldt/bellcloud-cogs/emote/tests/hostess_state.md

   citizens/other adventurers), accumulate massive Excelia through high-stress combat against difficult surface monsters, and trigger his Level Up to 2.
 * **Key Narrative Beats:**
     1. **Alarm & Initial Chaos:** Sound of city-wide alarm, confusion, panicked citizens, Guild announcements confirming the crisis, visible monster presence on streets.
     2. **Decision Point:** Isaiah must choose to engage on the surface (defend the city/citizens/Familia) or attempt to reach/descend into the Dungeon (seek relative safety or different objective).
 (Likely chooses surface engagement).
     3. **Surface Combat Engagement:** Thrown into chaotic battles against monsters not typically encountered on the surface or upper Dungeon floors (potentially mid-level monsters pushed upwards).
 Fighting alongside/near other adventurers, City Guards.
 Utilizing G-Rank stats, Hearthfire Blades, adapting tactics to a surface environment.
     4. **Pushing Limits:** Facing overwhelming odds, multiple tough enemies, potentially taking significant damage, near-death moments.
 This high-stress environment is crucial for rapid Excelia gain and potential skill activation/testing under pressure.
     5. **Excelia Accumulation & Level Up Threshold:** Intense combat and survival against superior foes cause Excelia accumulation to reach critical mass rapidly.
     6. **Level Up to 2:** The Level Up occurs either during a moment of peak stress/breakthrough in combat, or immediately after the main threat is contained.
 This is a physical and spiritual surge.
     7. **Alias Bestowed:** The official Alias is received internally or potentially announced by Hestia (if she can sense the event and her relief/pride trigger communication).
 The alias should be fitting for the events of the crisis.
-  8. **Public Witness:** Isaiah's actions and the Level Up are witnessed by numerous individuals – citizens he protected, other adventurers he fought alongside, Guild officials managing the crisis, potentially Gods (Syr/Freya would likely be observing the city during a crisis).
+    8. **Public Witness:** Isaiah's actions and the Level Up are witnessed by numerous individuals – citizens he protected, other adventurers he fought alongside, Guild officials managing the crisis, potentially Gods ( Syr/Freya would likely be observing the city during a crisis).
     9. **Crisis Containment & Immediate Aftermath:** The immediate threat subsides.
 Adventurers and city officials assess the damage.
 Isaiah is left physically exhausted, perhaps injured, but Level 2, with a new Alias, and now undeniably a public figure.
 * **Key Outcomes/Impacts (Post-Event):**
-  * **Public Recognition:** Isaiah becomes widely known throughout Orario ("The Hero of the [Event Name] Outbreak," "The Level 2 Anomaly," "The Level Up Kid").
+    * **Public Recognition:** Isaiah becomes widely known throughout Orario ("The Hero of the [Event Name] Outbreak," " The
+      Level 2 Anomaly," "The Level Up Kid").
 His face and Alias will be recognizable.
     * **Hedin's Challenge Activated:** Guild records will show his absurdly fast Level Up, alerting Hedin Selland and making the Level 2 in a year challenge immediately relevant and high-stakes.
     * **Escalated Faction Interest:** Freya's interest in his soul intensifies dramatically after witnessing his performance.
 Loki Familia takes intense notice.
 Other major Familias will attempt recruitment/investigation.
     * **Guild Attention:** Eina's worry is amplified but offset by pride in his heroism.
 Lyra's scientific fascination reaches new heights, seeing how his skill/anomaly performed under extreme stress.
 Rose is overwhelmed with pride and devotion, his public heroism solidifying her dedication.
     * **Impact on Ryu/Hostess:** If the outbreak affected the Hostess area, Ryu might witness his actions, potentially changing her perception of him from an annoying customer to a capable adventurer.
     * **Hestia's Reaction:** Extreme initial panic for his safety, followed by overwhelming relief and immense pride in his heroism, then concern about the inevitable public notoriety and the implications for their Familia.
     * **Skill Testing:** Provides a benchmark for `[Echoes of the Soul]` activation under peak stress and public conditions, potentially revealing new facets.
     * **New Arc Begins:** Kicks off the next arc focusing on managing public fame/notoriety, resisting recruitment attempts, protecting Hestia/Familia from pressure, dealing with the direct challenge from Hedin/Freya Familia, and further exploring the nature of his skill.
 * **Monster Types:** Can include higher-level monsters (Floor 4+) like Hellhounds, Al-miraj (if they can reach surface), perhaps even something unexpected pushed up by the anomaly.
 Potentially large numbers.
 * **Estimated Duration:** The intense, active part of the event could narratively cover an hour or two of chaotic